 But God promised Adam and Eve that one of their offspring would defeat Satan (Gen. 3:15).
 There's hope for a perfect human being who would represent God on earth the way Adam and Eve failed to do.
 Throughout the Old Testament, there are a number of potential heroes who seem to be that promised offspring.
 We encounter people like Noah, Abraham, Moses, David, Solomon, and others.
 These men had their strengths and they accomplished great things.
 But each one of them failed to obey God.
 Sometimes, they sinned in terrible ways.
-In the words of Gaffigan: "Breaking: Humans continue streak of horribleness."
 Would anyone succeed where Adam, Noah, and Israel failed?